The Pet Custody Mediation Course for Divorce Professionals

 The South African Association of Mediators (SAAM) was privileged to have Karis Nafte presenting a 5-hour training course on mediating pet custody disputes to our members.
 Karis gave the attendees valuable and sensible pointers for mediating pet custody disputes.
 I didn't realise that there was so much to learn.
 Karis also shared with us very useful intake questions lists for respectively cats and dogs and model memorandums of understanding for shared and full custody scenarios.
 As the SAAM Exco member for Training, I would like to thank Karis for such a comprehensive and insightful training course which has equipped the attendees to navigate sensitive situations and facilitate fair resolutions in the best interests of pets and their owners.

-This online Course runs for three consecutive weeks for 2 hours per session.
+This online course runs for three consecutive weeks for 2 hours per session.
 Each week , you'll participate in live lectures filled with enriching stories and insightful case studies from Karis' extensive experience in pet custody.
 With intentionally small class sizes, you’ll receive personalized feedback and foster meaningful group interactions, making your learning experience both effective and engaging.

 Here’s a peek at the course content: